bhamblin2026/wmrn-radio-history-archive/content/people-programming/_index.md

 News and production staff member during the 1990s.
 Contributed to newsroom operations and station production during a transitional era in local broadcasting.

 ### Evers, Charlie
-Broadcaster associated with local news and severe weather coverage, including service during the Blizzard of 1978.
+Broadcaster associated with WMRN beginning in 1952, becoming an on-air personality in 1968.
+In 1969, he helped establish the WMRN Peanut Push, a fundraising initiative supporting the Junior Service Guild’s Christmas Clearinghouse, and was instrumental in the creation of Ohio’s official weather-predicting groundhog, Buckeye Chuck.
+In 1979, the Ohio General Assembly formally recognized Buckeye Chuck as Ohio’s official weather prognosticator.
+Evers was widely known for local news coverage, community engagement, and documented service during the Blizzard of 1978.
+He was inducted into the Broadcasters Hall of Fame in 2012.

 ### James, Paul
 Long-standing on-air presence associated with continuity programming into later operational eras.